gphilippee/gphilippee/README.md

 ### About me 👈

-- 👨‍🦱 I'm an data scienstist student at Institut Polytechnique de Paris and graduated in engineering at ISEP
+- 👨‍🦱 I'm an data scientist student at Institut Polytechnique de Paris and graduated in engineering at ISEP
 - :heart: I'm passionate about open source and machine learning
 - 🌱 Currently learning about convex optimization, deep learning and Markov chain
 - 😄 What I actually do on my spare time 📷 🚵‍♂️